ychwu/bdo-marketplace-tools/README.md

 If your IP reputation is low, the official login flow may present a CAPTCHA.
 This project does not handle CAPTCHA challenges.
 To confirm whether that is the issue, try logging in manually on the [BDO website](https://www.naeu.playblackdesert.com/en-US/Main/Index).

-Known marketplace purchase result codes:
+Known problematic result codes:

-- `resultCode=0`: request accepted.
-This can be an immediate purchase or a successfully placed pre-order; the app checks `resultMsg` before counting it as a purchase.
 - `resultCode=30`: identical order already exists.
 This has been observed with `resultMsg=eErrNoAlreadyReservationDay`.
 - `resultCode=34`: item unavailable, already taken, or the request would create a duplicate pre-order.
 - `resultCode=-14`: price mismatch.
-This can happen when submitted pricing is stale, the item's max price changed, or the item is not currently valid at the submitted price.
+This can happen when PA decide to change max outfit prices. needs updating if that's the case.
-- `resultCode=2000`: marketplace login session expired.
-The app attempts to refresh/re-authenticate and retries the same item once.
+- `resultCode=2000`: marketplace login session expired upon buy attempt.
+The app attempts to refresh/re-authenticate and re buy the item.

 Unknown purchase codes are reported as `resultCode {code}` in the event log so they can be documented after a new capture.